 Foods to boost mood and fight winter weight gain

-Winter weight gain is common, with many people putting on around a pound during the winter months.
+Winter weight gain is common, with many people putting on weight over the Christmas holiday period and few managing to lose it over the winter months.

 The lack of sunlight in the winter can also affect people's moods.